grinry/asset-warmer/README.md

 ## Usage

-It would be best if you would use cdnto add reference to it by script tag:
+It would be best if you would use cdn to add reference to it by script tag:

 	<body>
 		...